 Ultimately it is up to you as to how long or how frequently you come for counseling sessions.
 Most people come weekly or every two weeks depending upon their situation.

-Once they feel that their symptoms are better managed or they begin noticing improvements, they may decide to “check in” on a monthly basis for a period of time until they feel comfortable and, of course, they know that they are free to schedule a “check in” session at any time in the future if they feel necessary.
+Once they feel that their symptoms are better managed or they begin noticing improvements, they may decide to “check in” on a monthly basis for a period of time or until they feel comfortable.